-For, as soon as he, in the Introduction of his Sociology of Law, introduces the juridical-philosophical problem of a "definition of law", he makes guite clear that what is at stake is to gain "non-dogmatical" insight into the "specificity of the complex reality of law" (p.
+For, as soon as he, in the Introduction of his Sociology of Law, introduces the juridical-philosophical problem of a "definition of law", he makes quite clear that what is at stake is to gain "non-dognatical" insight into the "specificity of the complex reality of law" (p.
 41).
-And because, according to him, especially jural sociology must investigate this complex jural reality, philosophy of law should remain in close contact with sociology of law, also when the former seeks specific criteria of juridical experience and "jural reality".
+And because, according to him, especially sociology of law must investigate this complex social reality of law, philosophy of law should remain in close contact with sociology of law, also when the former seeks specific criteria of juridical experience and "jural reality".
 These sciences are "mutually dependent".
-The contradiction seemingly implied in this "mutual dependence" is supposedly resolved in his theory of the immediate, collective juridical experience.9 He considers this theory the common basis for philosophy of law and sociology of law, "infinitely variable in both spiritual and sense data and alone making it possible to grasp the full reality of law" (p.
+The contradiction seemingly implied in this "mutual dependente" is supposedly resolved in his theory of the immediate, collective juridical experience, the common basis for philosophy of law and sociology of law (and dognatic juridical science as well), "infinitely variable in both spiritual and sense data and alone making it possible to grasp the full reality of law" (p.
 241).

 But what is to be understood here by "the full reality of law"?
-And in what sense can we seek a "definition of law" in the specific criteria of the "full reality of law", which can supposedly be grasped only in the "immediate integral juridical experience"?
+And in what sense can we seek a "definition of law" in the specific criteria of the "full reality of law", which can supposedly be grasped only in the immediate "integral" juridical experience?

 A specific social reality of a merely juridical character does not exist.
 The "juridical" or "jural" is never more than a modal aspect of social reality, and this reality is given to us only in a great diversity of typical individuality-structures in mutual interwoveness.
 In principle these individuality-structures embrace all modal aspects of our temporal world of experience in an unbreakable meaning-coherence.
-It is within these integral structures, which show a gradual arrangement according to structural main types or radical types and subtypes, that the modal aspectual functions of social reality are gradually individualized and placed within a typical structural coherence as "typicalized" (i.e. individualized in a typical way) modal functions of an individual whole.
+It is within these integral structures, which show a gradual arrangement according to structural main types or radical types and sub-types, that the modal aspectual functions of social reality are gradually individualized and placed within a typical structural coherence as "typicalized" (i.e. individualized in a typical way) modal functions of an individual whole.
 This typical structural coherence will be explained later.

-Because of its purely modal character the juridical point of view, distinguishing sociology of law from economic, aesthetic, moral and religious or - better - pistical (Gr. pistis = faith) sociology, can never grasp a "specific social reality".
-Or in other words, the fundamental concept of law, which Gurvitch correctly considers a necessary jural-philosophical presupposition of the sociology of law, can only be gained by way of an analysis of the modal structure of the juridical aspect of experience; for, this aspect is strictly a transcendental modus quo, a general how, not a concrete what of our integral social experience.
+Because of its purely medal character the juridical point of view, distinguishing sociology of law from economic, aesthetic, moral or religious (better: pistical -- Gr. pistis = faith) sociology, can never grasp a "specific social reality".
+Or in other words, the fundamental concept of law, which Gurvitch correctly considers a necessary jural-philosophical presupposition of the sociology of law, can only be gained by way of an analysis of the modal structure of the juridical mode of experience, which, as such, is strictly a transcendental modus que, a general how, not a concrete what of our integral social experience.